Sevenplx/AutoNin/README.md

 > It covers most parts of the webapp.
 >
-> Details on GitHub/site — check description
+> More details on GitHub/site — check description

 ---